 Engineering For Kids Summer Camps

-Please Note: If you sign-up your child/children for the morning session (9am-12pm) and the afternoon session (12:30-3:30pm) there will be adult supervision during the 1/2 lunch break between programs.
-Parents will be asked to send each child with a bag lunch each day which they will enjoy outside.
+Please Note: If you sign-up your child/children for the morning session (9am-12pm) and the afternoon session (12:30-3:30pm) there will be adult supervision during the 1/2 hour lunch break between programs.
+Parents will be asked to send each child with a bagged lunch each day, which they will enjoy outside.